 Any identifier reuse that occurs in the time interval it takes for changes to pass across the system causes difficulties.
 Although that time might be short in normal operation, down nodes can extend that interval to hours or days.

-We recommend that applications don't reuse unique identifiers, but if they do, take steps to avoid reuse within a period of less than a year.
+We recommend that applications don't reuse unique identifiers.
+If they do, take steps to avoid reuse in less than a year.

 This problem doesn't occur in applications that use sequences or UUIDs.